Ernst Plank & Company started out in 1866 in Nüremberg Germany as a toy-repair shop (Fabrik Optischer und Merchandiser Waren).

-as a toy-repair shop.
-They made magic lanterns, steam engines, die cast metal planes, boats, cars, steamboats and sewing machines.
+Named after the company founder, they made magic lanterns, steam engines, die cast metal planes, boats, cars, carriages, water

 Plank produced it's first toy train in 1882.
 The early trains made through 1885 were gauge III (2½ inch track gauge) and

-curtained windows on the passenger coaches.
-American-profile trains were made expressly for the U.S. market.
+American-profile trains were made expressly for export to the the U.S. market.
+These engines were fitted

 By 1900 Plank's catalogs displayed a huge array of electro-physics gadgets and a full